Why Functional Medicine Clinics Lose Ideal Patients on Google

 A person searching for a clinic wants a plan.

-Harvard Medical School explains that patients choose providers when treatment expectations are concrete
+Harvard Medical School explains that patients choose providers when treatment expectations are concrete.

 So Google promotes pages that promise a process, not knowledge.